The 20 greatest Faith No More songs – ranked

 What started as a collective (featuring bassist Billy Gould and drummer Mike “Puffy” Bordin) under the banner Sharp Young Men all the way back in 1979, metamorphosed into Faith No Man in 1981, then Faith No More following the departure of original vocalist/guitarist Mike “The Man” Morris and the arrival of keyboardist Roddy Bottum.
 Wildcard guitarist Jim Martin would join in 1983, as they cycled through a slew of singers – from the infamous Courtney Love to the late Chuck Mosley – who helped crystallise their conceptual sound.
 It wasn’t until Chuck stepped aside for visionary Mr. Bungle singer Mike Patton in 1988, though, that they became the world-beaters we know today.

-With extensive touring postponed pending the end of lockdown, there is fizzling expectation amongst the fanbase that maybe, just maybe, new music could be added to their seven albums thus far.
+With extensive touring postponed, there is fizzling expectation amongst the fanbase that maybe, just maybe, new music could be added to their seven albums thus far.
 For now, though, we’re looking back across those unruly, still utterly unmatched existing albums to plot the top 20 musical moments that made Faith No More the legends we worship today…

 20. Cone Of Shame (Sol Invictus, 2015)